Skip to main content

 The Program of All-Inclusive Care for the Elderly (PACE)

-The Program of All-inclusive Care for the Elderly (PACE) is a managed care model of acute and long-term care that integrates the provision and financing of medical and long-term care services.
-The PACE model is centered on the belief that it is better for the well-being of seniors with chronic care needs and their families to be served in the community whenever possible.
-The goal is to maximize the participant’s autonomy and ability to reside in their community while receiving quality care at a lower cost relative to the Medicare, Medicaid and private-pay traditional payment systems.
+The Program of All-inclusive Care for the Elderly (PACE) model is centered on the belief that it is better for the well-being of seniors with chronic care needs to be served in the community whenever possible.
+The goal is to maximize the participant’s autonomy and ability to reside in their community while receiving quality care at a lower cost relative to traditional Medicare, Medicaid and private-pay payment systems.

-A PACE organization will assist a person in applying for Medicaid and with initial asset and income evaluation.
-The PACE organization will also help the applicant obtain required information and verification.
+A PACE organization will help potentially eligible seniors apply for Medicaid and with initial asset and income evaluation.
+The PACE organization will also help prospective participants obtain the required financial information and verification documents.

 Becoming a PACE Organization